 The CVP core is a mechanical vibration decoupler.
 Typical cable lifters elevate, yet still allow vibrations to be transmitted to the cable through the lifter itself.
 With CVP, the cable and the floor are mechanically decoupled.

-The CVP is both a vibration decoupler and an electrical coupler.
+The CVP EC is both a vibration decoupler and an electrical coupler.
 As can be observed in measurements, the static electrical charge is zero, as well the capacitance when the cable is in contact with the CVP, and the CVP is in contact with the floor.
 Upon raising the cable off of the CVP, the electrostatic units (Kv) and capacitance units (F) increases with distance (or at least the 4” used when measuring).
 By placing the cable on the CVP you have formed a mechanical vibration isolator and an electromagnetic coupler.
+The EI version eliminates electromagnetic interference from entering your cable from adjacent sources like power supplies or other signal cables.

 Another design goal of the CVP was to make it work without the cable falling off the device and/or the device falling over, unlike most of the competition, which is situated precariously holding the cables, and also creates a tripping hazard.
 This is accomplished by incorporating a Velcro strap to go loosely around the cable and the CVP.
-Typically (depending on the stiffness and weight of the cable), one CVP should be applied every 2-3 feet to keep the cable from contact with the vibrating floor or surface.
+Typically (depending on the stiffness and weight of the cable), one CVP EC should be applied every 2-3 feet to keep the cable from contact with the vibrating floor, or one CVP EI where cables cross another or are in close proximity with a power supply, etc.

 We also wanted to make it affordable like the EVPs.
 As with all our products, there are measurements backing the claims, along with a 30 day money back guarantee if not satisfied.